 Brian S. ConneelyPartner

-A partner at Rivkin Radler, Brian has over 30 years of experience in employment law, labor law, and employment-related litigation in federal and state courts as well as before federal, state, and local agencies.
+A partner at Rivkin Radler for over 20 years, Brian has over 35 years of experience in all facets of employment law, labor law and litigation in courts, arbitrations and government agencies.

-Brian’s clients include healthcare providers, securities firms, manufacturers, technology companies, not-for-profits, universities, associations and small businesses.
+Brian’s clients include healthcare providers, law firms, manufacturers, technology companies, financial firms, professionals, accountants, engineers, executives, associations, construction companies and small businesses.
 He regularly advises his clients on employment, labor, corporate, contracts and commercial matters.
-He provides supervisory training to his clients, counselling with respect to mergers and acquisitions, partnership and shareholder agreements and disputes, successor and joint employer issues.
-Brian is also frequently called upon to draft and update employment contracts, non-compete clauses, separation agreements, employee handbooks, and company policies to comply with new laws, regulations, court decisions, and workplace issues.
+He provides supervisory training to his clients, advice with respect to mergers and acquisitions, partnership and shareholder agreements and disputes, successor and joint employer issues.
+Brian is also frequently called upon to draft and update employment contracts, non-compete restrictions, separation agreements, employee handbooks, and company policies to protect client rights and trade secrets and comply with new laws, regulations, court decisions and workplace issues.

-A former law clerk for a U.S. district court judge, Brian also has substantial experience handling non-compete, trade secret, Employee Retirement Income Security Act (ERISA), partnership, securities, FINRA, and commercial litigations and arbitrations.
+A former law clerk for a U.S. district court judge, Brian also has substantial experience handling non-compete, non-solicit, trade secret, Employee Retirement Income Security Act (ERISA), partnership, wage hour disputes, deferred compensation, securities, FINRA and commercial litigations and arbitrations.

 Brian previously served as chair of the Labor and Employment Law Committee for the Commercial and Federal Litigation Section of the New York State Bar Association and chair of the Labor and Employment Law Committee of the Suffolk County Bar Association.

 U.S. District Courts of the Eastern and Southern Districts of New York

 United States Court of Appeals, Second and Fourth Circuits

 American Bar Association